poko1/Android-StackOverflow/README.md

 * Asked By: This shows the name of the owner of this question.
 In case name is not provided, it is replaced with ‘Somebody’.

 * Question Preview: This shows a snippet of the body of the question asked.
 This allows the user to decide on whether he finds the thread interesting enough to visit the        website without cluttering the screen with the entire thread.
-HTML tags from the question body fetched via the API is removed first and then the table shows up to 300            characters.
+HTML tags from the question body fetched via the API is removed first and then the table shows up to 300            characters (full question body if it has less than 300 characters).

 # 2. Most Voted Questions: